dackst/nayuta/notes.md

 * vel sidequest: poster -> note (they're supposed to hidden messages, not something posted for all to see)
 * new menu -> new dish (as in, a single meal served in a restaurant, rather than a list of all meals to choose from)
 * sculp makes sterotypical drunk noises, such as hiccuping and burping, rather than crying
-* millionaire -> wealthy man (pretty sure he was described as (one of?) the world's richest men, as well as spending a lot of mira in his life. "millionaire" is probably selling it short a little given how much mira you collect by the end of other kiseki games)
+* millionaire -> wealthy man/our client (pretty sure he was described as (one of?) the world's richest men, as well as spending a lot of mira in his life. "millionaire" is probably selling it short a little given how much mira you collect by the end of other kiseki games, or even this one)

 * she's a good girl -> she's a good kid (sound less like the speaker is treating the subject as a dog)